pyg-team/pytorch-frame/README.md

 **[Documentation](https://pyg-team-pytorch-frame.readthedocs-hosted.com)**

-PyTorch Frame is a library built upon :pytorch:`null` `PyTorch <https://pytorch.org>`_ to easily write and train tabular deep learning models.
+PyTorch Frame is a library built upon [PyTorch](https://pytorch.org/) to easily write and train deep learning models on multimodal data tables.

 It consists of various methods for deep learning on tables from a variety of published papers.
 In addition, it consists of easy-to-use mini-batch loaders and a large number of common benchmark datasets.
 Plus, it features straightforward interfaces for those looking to load their own datasets.

 With PyTorch Frame, we aim to democratize the deep learning experience for tabular data.
 Whether you're an experienced deep learning researcher, a novice delving into machine learning, or a Kaggle enthusiast, PyTorch Frame makes experimenting with different architectures a breeze.

+We have two main goals for PyTorch Frame.

-Our goal is to advance deep learning research for tabular data.
+One is advance deep learning research for tabular data.
 Historically, tree-based models have superior performance on tabular datasets.
-However recent research shows that some deep learning models have comparable, if not better, performance on larger datasets, not to say the benefits on training efficiency on large scale data.
+However recent research shows that some deep learning models have comparable, if not better, performance on larger datasets, not to say the benefits of training efficiency on large scale data.

+We also want to extend the scope of PyTorch Frame in two dimensions.
+One is to support more semantic types e.g. time, sequence, SMILES(Simplified Molecular Input Line Entry System) strings.
+The other is integration with existing technologies like PyG and large language models.

 * [Library Highlights](#library-highlights)
 * [Architecture Overview](#architecture-overview)